 Food in Barcelona, just like wherever in Spain is AMAZING.
-You can look forward trying amazing tapas everywhere you go.(little appetizers like bruschetta with something on top, chorizo, little dough cups stuffed with meat and veg, seafood etc.) Tapas bars and restaurants also offer a great selection of cocktails like Margarita and Mojito and amazing craft beer.
+You can look forward trying amazing tapas everywhere you go.(little appetizers like bruschetta with something on top, chorizo, little dough cups stuffed with meat and veg, seafood etc.) Tapas bars and restaurants also offer a great selection of cocktails like Margarita and Mojito and amazing craft and local cerveza.

 Because I am obsessed with seafood, I was eating paella all the time, but it’s worth to try street hot dogs and burritos and also some typical Spanish ham and salami.

 Barcelona also has its own craft cerveza (beer) called Moritz.
 They sell it in every grocery store and off-licence and it’s very good.(Not that I am into beers) If you want to stick to the beers you know, what’s a better place to drink Corona and Desperados at than Spain?
 Maybe only Mexico.